 - Engage with your audience: Don’t forget that Facebook is a social media platform, so make sure to interact with your followers by responding to comments and messages, asking for feedback, and sharing relevant content.
 This will help you build trust and loyalty with your audience.

 - Use Facebook analytics: Analysing detailed analytics about the performance of your page and ads can help you understand what is working and what isn’t, so that you can make adjustments to your marketing strategy accordingly.
 And vice-versa: by looking at your analytics, you can learn who your audience really is!

 Besides these basic qualities, and despite its reputation, Facebook may be not only a good platform to use, but even one of the best out there, for various reasons.

 - You meet higher ups: The older generations, who have spent most of their lives investing in a bright future and making a name for themselves, rarely use any platform other than Facebook, which means that Facebook is your gateway into creating a large network with people of a high net worth.
-Our economy isn’t doing the best, but it was a totally different scenario 20 years ago!
+Our economy isn’t doing that well, but it was a totally different scenario 20 years ago!
 If you want to climb the social success ladder, you have to meet those who lived at a time when things were much better (or at least different) and learn from them.
 Facebook is the place for that!

 - Facebook is the most popular social network: There’s strength in numbers and, as mentioned above, Facebook has a lot of users.
 It would be foolish not to reach out to those people as a small business simply because you assumed Facebook was outdated!